sevcanonar/game-of-three/README.md

 downloads the gradle version specified in the properties

 **Running:**

+You should first start the application and this means that you started the game.
+Start the application by

 `java -jar game-of-three-0.0.1-SNAPSHOT.jar` or run it on your IDE (Eclipse, IntelliJ etc.)